EcmaTC53/spec/docs/Hardware Components/sensors/Accelerometer-Gyroscope-InvenSense-MPU9250.md

 ## 1 Scope

-This document defines the ECMAScript class supporting the MPU9250 Accelerometer and Gyroscope sensor from STMicroelectronics.
+This document defines the ECMAScript class supporting the MPU9250 Accelerometer and Gyroscope sensor from InvenSense.
 The MPU9250 also includes a AK8963 Magnetometer which is documented separately.

 ## 2 Conformance

-This class specification conforms to the Sensor Class pattern of ECMA-419, ECMAScript® Embedded Systems API Specification.
+This class specification conforms to the Accelerometer and Gyroscope Sensor Classes of ECMA-419, ECMAScript® Embedded Systems API Specification.

 ## 3 Normative References